dkaplan65/residnet/residnet/README.md

 # Description of modules

 The purpose of this document is to describe the purpose of the modules and classes used within the code.
+For a more in depth description, look at the code in the module and in the module `../exmaples.py`.

 ## Basic workflow
 The basic workflow of how to use this package is as follows: